simon-javier/backup-manuscript-thesis/main.typ

 ==== Conceptual Framework
 The conceptual framework provides a practical workflow for implementing the theoretical foundation, detailing the process from data collection to system deployment.
 It is divided into three phases: input, process, and output.

+#context {
-#figure(placement: none, image("img/ConceptualFramework.png", width: 94%), caption: [Conceptual Framework of the Study])
+  [#figure(image("img/ConceptualFramework.png"), caption: [Conceptual Framework of the Study]) <conceptual-framework>] }

-The input phase involves collecting fingernail images from datasets like Kaggle and Roboflow, supplemented by local health data to inform probabilistic inference.
+As illustrated in @conceptual-framework, input phase involves collecting fingernail images from datasets like Kaggle and Roboflow, supplemented by local health data to inform probabilistic inference.
 The process phase includes data cleaning (normalization, noise reduction) and augmentation (flipping, scaling, brightness adjustment) to enhance dataset diversity.
 Feature extraction using CNNs (e.g., ResNet, MobileNet, EfficientNet) precedes model training with a split dataset (80% training, 20% testing), employing CNNs for classification and probabilistic models (e.g., Naïve Bayes, Bayesian Inference) for inference.
 Evaluation metrics (sensitivity, recall, confidence intervals) guide hyperparameter tuning, leading to the selection of the best-performing model.
 The output phase delivers probabilistic classifications of nail disorders, systemic disease likelihoods (e.g., diabetes: 85%), and recommendations for medical consultation, with deployment into a web application for global accessibility.

 // (Desktop Application) and Web Application